-Alicante is a coastal city that grows along the Mediterranean sea, the Castle of Santa Barbara and the different hills in the area.
+Alicante is a coastal city that grows along the Mediterranean sea, along with the Castle of Santa Barbara and the different hills in the area.
 Therefore, Alicante does have a beach.
 There are more than 10 sandy beaches and coves in Alicante, including a pet’s beach for dogs.

-The city of Alicante has more than 10 beaches and coves in its 23km of coastline.
+The city of Alicante has more than 10 beaches and coves on its 23km of coastline.
 There are 6km of beaches: El Postiguet, San Juan Playa, La Albufereta, Urbanova, La Almadraba, a beach in Tabarca island, Aguamarga dog’s beach, San Gabriel beach, Sierragrosa beach and few coves in El Cabo de Las Huertas.
 Most beaches are regulated with lifeguard services during peak seasons.
 But the coves at El Cabo de las Huertas or other coastal places are less supervised.

-Each beach in Alicante has a slightly different vibe depending on its set-up, beauty, accesses and its public.
-Some beaches in Alicante are better suited for families, groups of friends, naturists or dog’s owners.
+Each beach in Alicante has a slightly different vibe depending on its set-up, beauty, access and its public.
+Some beaches in Alicante are better suited for families, groups of friends, naturists or dog owners.
 Let’s going to dive into each of the best beaches in Alicante city.